Baptist World Alliance

-The Baptist World Alliance (BWA) is the largest international Baptist organization with an estimated 51 million people in 2022 with 246 member bodies in 128 countries and territories.
-A voluntary association of Baptist churches, the BWA accounts for about half the Baptists in the world.
-It is the 8th largest Christian communion.
+The Baptist World Alliance (BWA) is an international communion of Baptists, with an estimated 51 million people from 266 member bodies in 134 countries and territories as of 2024.
+A voluntary association of Baptist churches, the BWA accounts for about half the Baptists in the world, becoming Christianity's seventh-largest communion (see list of Christian denominations by membership).

 The BWA was founded in 1905 in London during an international congress of Baptist churches.
 Its headquarters are in Falls Church, Virginia, United States.
-It is led by General Secretary and CEO Elijah M. Brown and by President Tomás Mackey.
+It is led by general secretary and CEO Elijah M. Brown and by President Tomás Mackey.

 History

-The roots of the Baptist World Alliance can be traced back to the seventeenth century when Baptist leader Thomas Grantham proposed the concept of a congregation of all Christians in the world that are "baptised according to the appointment of Christ."
+The roots of the Baptist World Alliance can be traced back to the seventeenth century when Thomas Grantham, the Baptist Messenger and leading divine (theologian) of Lincolnshire, proposed the concept of a congregation of all Christians in the world that are "baptised according to the appointment of Christ."
 Similar proposals were put forward later such as the call of John Rippon in 1790 for a world meeting of Baptists "to consult the ecclesiastical good to the whole."

-It was, however, only in 1904 when such congregation became a reality.
+It was, however, only in 1904 when such a congregation became a reality.
 John Newton Prestridge, editor of The Baptist Argus, at Louisville, Kentucky called for a world gathering of Baptists.
 John Howard Shakespeare, editor of The Baptist Times and Freeman, London, endorsed the proposal.
-In October 1904, the Baptist Union of Great Britain passed a resolution to invite a Congress to meet with them in 1905.At the Congress, a committee was formed, which proposed a Constitution for a World Alliance.
+In October 1904, the Baptist Union of Great Britain passed a resolution to invite a Congress to meet with them in 1905.
+At the Congress, a committee was formed, which proposed a Constitution for a World Alliance.
 The Baptist World Alliance was founded in London, during this first Baptist World Congress in July 1905.
+Every five years since, the BWA holds a Baptist World Congress in different locations around the world, and multiple international meetings and programs are held in the times between Congresses.

 The gathering was referred to as an "alliance" and not a council in order to establish the nature of the dialogue as a meeting.
 This means that the body wields no authority over participating churches or national Baptist unions, serving only as a forum for collaboration.

+In 2003, the International Baptist Convention, an international association of English-speaking churches, became a member.

+In 2004, the messengers of the Southern Baptist Convention voted to withdraw from the Baptist World Alliance (BWA) over issues regarding the alleged adoption of liberal stances such as the inclusion of conventions that allow same sex marriage as well as perceived anti-American sentiment, which were partly attributed to Alliance Secretary General Denton Lotz's visits to Fidel Castro in Cuba.
+A year later, two state denominational members of the Southern Baptist Convention—the Baptist General Association of Virginia and the Baptist General Convention of Texas—affirmed their continued support and applied for membership in the Alliance, and were subsequently admitted.

-In 2020, the Argentine Pastor Tomás Mackey succeeded South African Pastor Paul Msiza.
+In 2020, the Argentine Pastor Tomás Mackey succeeded South African Pastor Paul Msiza as BWA President.